 Yes, if you are unsuccessful, we will advise you in writing and provide an opportunity to receive feedback on your application.
 EOI and full application outcomes cannot be appealed.

-This is a $40 million grant initiative, with $6 million available in 2022.
-The minimum amount for a single grant project is $250,000 and the maximum amount for is $5 million (regardless of the number of partners collaborating with the lead applicant).
+This is a $45 million grant initiative.
+The minimum amount for a single grant is $1 million and the maximum amount is $10 million (regardless of the number of partners collaborating with the lead applicant).

 The funding amount for each project will depend on the size and scope of the project.